fansoro/fansoro.org/storage/pages/about/media.md

 ---
 title: Media Information
-description: Media information to promote Fansoro CMS around the web
+description: Media information to promote Fansoro around the web
 template: about
 ---